 The best way to make a firm decision is to post your project and ask developers for their opinions.
 They can tell you which language is right for your project to help guide you to the right solution.

-The enterprise applications do require lots of features and consideration because they are: business sensitive, on-demand from disparate locations, mission-critical and security conscious.
-PHP and Java have dominated the implementation of enterprise applications, however with a varying degree of efficiency.
-The PHP is easy to learn and apply by starters in web development.
-Its LIBXML2 XML parser performs better than the Java’s Woodstox.
+The enterprise applications do require lots of features and consideration because they are business-sensitive, on-demand from disparate locations, mission-critical, and security-conscious.
+PHP and Java have dominated the implementation of enterprise applications, however, with varying efficiency.
+PHP is easy to learn and apply by starters in web development.
+Its LIBXML2 XML parser performs better than Java’s Woodstox.
 This makes information transfer between applications much easier.
-However, Java is more secure, strongly typed, support multi-threading and has better APIs for enterprise environment such as Java Transaction API.
+However, Java is more secure, strongly typed, supports multi-threading, and has better APIs for the enterprise environment, such as Java Transaction API.

 Therefore, when security is a primary concern for the enterprise, Java should be considered for the enterprise software.
-This does not mean that PHP is not secured, but the inbuilt security features of Java does not require any additional overhead to make the application much secured, unlike PHP.
+This does not mean that PHP is not secure, but in-built security features of Java do not require any additional overhead to make the application secure, unlike PHP.
 This applies to multithreading as well.
-On the overall, Java seems to be the most demanding programming language in future and promising in the enterprise environment than the PHP.
+In overall, Java seems to be the most demanding programming language in the future and promising in the enterprise environment than PHP.